survivejs/webpack-book/manuscript/developing/01_getting_started.md

 The completed configuration is available at [GitHub](https://github.com/survivejs-demos/webpack-demo).
 If you are unsure of something, refer there.

 T> It is possible to get a more controlled environment by using a solution such as [Docker](https://www.docker.com/), [Vagrant](https://www.vagrantup.com/) or [nvm](https://www.npmjs.com/package/nvm).
 Vagrant comes with a performance penalty as it relies on a virtual machine.
-Vagrant is particularly useful in a team: each developer will have the same environment, usually close to production.
+Vagrant is valuable in a team: each developer will have the same environment, usually close to production.

 W> If you are using an older version than Node 6, you may either have to adapt the code or process your webpack configuration through Babel as discussed in the *Loading JavaScript* chapter.